skbormann/stata-tools/sgpv/README.md

 ### fdrisk
 * Version 1.1  24.12.2020 :
-  * Changed the syntax of the command to match more closely Stata standards, the old syntax still works.
   * Option sgpval became one option 'fcr'.
 The default is to calculate the Fdr.
   * Option nullweights became option 'nulltruncnormal'.
 The former option nullweights("Point") is automatically selected if option nullspace contains only one element.
 If option nullspace contains two elements then the Uniform distribution is used as the default distribution.
   * Option altweights became 'alttruncnormal'.
 The option altweights("Point") is automatically selected if option altspace contains only one element.
 If option altspace contains two elements then the Uniform distribution is used as the default distribution.